-(1)NAV per share is determined as of the last day in the relevant quarter and therefore may not reflect the NAV per share on the date of the high and lowintra-day sales prices.
-The NAVs per share shown are based on outstanding shares at the end of each period.

-The premiums/(discounts) set forth in these columns represent the high or low, as applicable, intra-day sale prices per share for the relevant quarter minus the NAV per (2) share as of the end of such quarter, and therefore may not reflect the premium/(discount) to NAV per share on the date of the high and low intra-day sales prices.
-Includes a supplemental distribution of \$0.06 per share of common stock in each of June and December 2017 and in June 2018.
+- (A) NAV per share is determined as of the last day in the relevant quarter and therefore may not reflect the NAV per share on the date of the high and low intraday sales prices.
+The NAVs per share shown are based on outstanding shares at the end of each period. - (B) The premiums (discounts) set forth in these columns represent the high or low, as applicable, intraday sale prices per share for the relevant quarter minus the NAV per share as of the end of such quarter, and therefore may not reflect the premium (discount) to NAV per share on the date of the high and low intraday sales prices. - (C) Includes a \$0.06 per common share supplemental distribution in each of June and December 2017.